-Japan has passed an Act for the amendments (though not yet in effect) and the JFTC set procedural rules in January 2017.
-In January 2018, procedural rules for a new commitment system were set out by the JFTC.
-It is anticipated that these rules will be implemented when the TPP Agreement, or a modified version of it, comes into effect.
-Furthermore, the JFTC's chairman, Kazuyuki Sugimoto, has said that he considers that the commitment procedure would enable the swift resolution of cases and serve as an effective enforcement tool.
-As the JFTC admitted that the commitment system is not expected to apply to cartels, there may be scope to argue that a similar commitment system, granting effectively more discretion to the JFTC, should be introduced in relation to cartels.
+The JFTC's chairman, Kazuyuki Sugimoto, has said that he considers that the commitment procedure would enable the swift resolution of cases and serve as an effective enforcement tool.
+Such commitment system, however, does not apply to cases relating to certain types of unreasonable restraint of trade, namely, hardcore cartels, and there is no similar commitment system-like settlement applying to cartels in Japan at this time.
+There may be scope to argue that a similar commitment system, effectively granting more discretion to the JFTC, should be introduced in relation to cartels.